Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 - A bone marrow transplant is considered for select people who do not respond to induction treatment.

 Both children and adults typically start with a 3-drug regimen.
 Imatinib (Gleevec) or dasatinib (Sprycel) may be added for people with Philadelphia chromosome-positive ALL.

 - Prednisone or dexamethasone.
 These drugs are corticosteroids.

 - Asparaginase.
-It is generally provided as pegaspargase (Oncaspar) rather than L-asparaginase (Elspar) for treating newly diagnosed ALL in children.
+It is generally provided as pegaspargase (Oncaspar) or calaspargase pegol-mknl (Asparlas) rather than L-asparaginase (Elspar) for treating newly diagnosed ALL in children.

 For adults, the standard drugs are: